Brands 17 min read

 What should I do before modifying a Scat Pack?

-Baseline maintenance, tires, and brakes first.
+Baseline maintenance, inspection, and logs come first; tires and brakes move earlier only when the use case demands them.
 The 6.4L HEMI makes 485hp — traction is often the first limit.

 What is the safest first step for performance?